A solution to the S8 tension through neutrino-dark matter interactions: Introduction

 \section{Introduction}

 Despite its established role in the Standard Cosmological Model ($\Lambda$CDM), the microscopic nature of dark matter (DM) remains unknown.
-It is assumed to be cold, i.e., non-relativistic at decoupling, and to interact at most very weakly with baryonic matter.
-This is consistent with the lack of convincing signals in terrestrial searches for DM interactions with other species from the Standard Model (SM) of particle physics.
-Although these non-gravitational interactions are weak, efforts to find their signatures continue as they have the potential to reveal the origin of DM in the universe; cf. Refs.~\cite{Roszkowski:2017nbc,Boveia:2022adi,Arcadi:2024ukq} for a review.

-The interplay between cosmological surveys and terrestrial searches plays an essential role in these studies and is particularly relevant for studying possible connections between the dark sector and neutrinos~\cite{Gerbino:2022nvz}.
-At the current epoch, neutrino-DM interactions ($\nu$DM) can only be indirectly constrained by studying small deviations of neutrino properties from the SM predictions due to new physics~\cite{SajjadAthar:2021prg} and by searching for an excess in the astrophysical neutrino flux caused by DM annihilations in the Galactic center~\cite{Arguelles:2019ouk}.
-However, in the early universe, neutrinos contributed significantly to the radiation components, and their number density was much higher than that of baryons.
-Consequently, cosmological observations are highly sensitive to $\nu$DM interactions, providing a promising avenue for testing them~\cite{Boehm:2000gq,Boehm:2004th,Serra:2009uu,Mangano:2006mp,Shoemaker:2013tda,Wilkinson:2014ksa,Boehm:2014vja,Bertoni:2014mva,Escudero:2015yka,DiValentino:2017oaw,Olivares-DelCampo:2017feq,Escudero:2018thh,Becker:2020hzj,Paul:2021ewd,Hooper:2021rjc,Dey:2022ini,Brax:2023rrf,Brax:2023tvn,Akita:2023yga,Pal:2023dcs,Dey:2023sxx,Giare:2023qqn,Crumrine:2024sdn,Mosbech:2024wxr}.
+It is assumed to be cold, i.e., non-relativistic at decoupling, and to interact at most very weakly with baryonic matter~\cite{Roszkowski:2017nbc,Boveia:2022adi,Arcadi:2024ukq}.
+Cosmology offers a powerful tool for probing the nature of DM, especially in the context of neutrino-DM interactions ($\nu$DM).
+Both the astrophysical and terrestrial searches for $\nu$DM interactions pose a significant challenge.
+These interactions can only be indirectly constrained by studying small deviations of neutrino properties from the SM predictions due to new physics~\cite{SajjadAthar:2021prg} or by searching for an excess in the astrophysical neutrino flux caused by DM annihilations in the Galactic center~\cite{Arguelles:2019ouk}.